 Have you ever noticed how much music affects your mood?
 Mental health researchers Dr Sandra Garrido and Professor Katherine Boydell return to This Sounds Like Science for an interactive session as part of the Big Anxiety festival.
 Find out more.

 Image of Professor Katherine Boydell and Dr Sandra Garrido courtesy of David Vagg.
-This Sounds Like Science is a collaboration between Inspiring Australia and City Recital Hall.
+By Jackie Randles, Manager Inspiring Australia NSW and curator of This Sounds Like Science, a series of free lunchtime events co-produced by Inspiring Australia.